RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 C	is	incorrect	because	the	operating	system	with	Software	as	a	Service (SaaS)	is	solely	the	responsibility	of	the	cloud	provider,	who	itself would	retain	full	access	to	operating	system	logs.
 Because	the	cloud provider	is	solely	responsible	for	the	logs,	there	would	be	little	need for	the	cloud	customer	to	have	access	to	them.

-### Question # 49 - Which	of	the	following	will	always	serve	as	the	starting	point	for	the minimum	period	of	data	retention?
+### [tricky] Question # 49 - Which	of	the	following	will	always	serve	as	the	starting	point	for	the minimum	period	of	data	retention?
 A.	Contract
 B.	Regulation
 C.	System	resources